Dilfareb: Plot

 Zain (Omair Rana) has been in search of a soulmate for quite long.
-When he meets Natasha (Ameesha Butt), he thinks he has finally met the girl of his dreams.
+When he meets Natasha (Alia Butt), he thinks he has finally met the girl of his dreams.
 Soon he finds that she tricked him by giving him wrong contact details.
 He loses hope of finding her again and fate introduces him to Dr. Gul Bakht (Mira Sethi), whom he proposes due to his mom’s wish.

-Twist in the story comes when Zain crosses paths with the bubbly Mashal as she is Dr. Gul Bakht’s friend.
+The twist in the story comes when Zain crosses paths with the bubbly Mashal as she is Dr. Gul Bakht’s friend.
 He is surprisingly attracted towards her, and is convinced that she is his true soulmate.
 This intense love triangle is mixed with happiness, love, disappointment and jealousy.